A model of strategic sustainable investment

 For the statement of the next theorem we introduce some basic notation.
 For $\eta\in\mathcal A_F$ we let $\tau(\eta)=\inf\{t\ge 0: X^{0,\eta}_t\le a(R^\eta_t)\}$ and $\nu^a\in\mathcal A_I$ be defined as $\nu^a_t=0$ for $t\in[0,\tau(\eta)]$ and

 where $a(r)=G(r,\alpha\delta)$ is from (i) in Assumption \ref{ass:profit}.
 Notice that $\nu^a$ also depends on the control $\eta$, via $\tau(\eta)$ and the dynamics of $R^\eta$.
 In the statement of the theorem below, $\nu^a$ is intended as in \eqref{eq:nua0} with $\tau(\eta)$ and $R^\eta$ arising from the control chosen by the firm in equilibrium.
-The required integrability of the process $\nu^a$ will be verified in the proof of the theorem. \begin{theorem}[{\bf Equilibrium in the zero noise limit}] Let Assumption \ref{ass:profit} hold. \begin{itemize} \item[(i)] If $\mu=0$, then an equilibrium pair is given by
+The required integrability of the process $\nu^a$ will be verified in the proof of the theorem.